Halal: Vaccines

 The controversy over pharmaceuticals has led to the refusal of childhood vaccination in some Muslim-majority countries, despite many religious leaders expressly endorsing vaccination.
 It is also a concern in the rollout of the COVID-19 vaccine.

 Personal care

-Feminine hygiene products and diapers have been certified as halal in Malaysia.
+Feminine hygiene products and nappies have been certified as halal in Malaysia.
 Such certification is not required by the religion, nor is there a demand from Muslims.
 Critics consider such "unnecessary" certification as little more than a marketing gimmick, e.g., halal labels on clearly vegetarian soft drinks or naturally grown food items like cereals, pulses, vegetables and processed foods made exclusively from vegetable products.